LLHolmes/yarn_stash_organizer/SPEC.md

     (Used Devise/OmniAuth to signup through FaceBook or Google.)
 [X] - Include nested resource show or index (URL e.g. users/2/recipes)
-    (Tools index nested within Projects - accessed from Project show page: projects/2/tools) [ ] - Include nested resource "new" form (URL e.g. recipes/1/ingredients/new) (projects/1/tools/new)
-[X] - Include form display of validation errors
-    (Errors displayed on new/edit actions.)
+    (Tools index nested within Projects - accessed from Project show page: projects/2/tools) [X] - Include nested resource "new" form (URL e.g. recipes/1/ingredients/new) (Tools new nested within Projects - accessed from Project show page: projects/2/tools/new) [X] - Include form display of validation errors (Errors displayed on new/edit actions.)
     --> [X] - Your fields should be enclosed within a fields_with_errors class